kai-weiss/AACVProject/README.md

 ## 5. Ensemble Learning

-Here we present the code for Approach 4.5.1 detailed in our paper.
+Here we present the code for the approach described in Section **4.5.1** of our paper.

 Check the directory [Ensemble Learning](https://github.com/kai-weiss/AACVProject/tree/master/Ensemble%20Learning) for the code.